·By Andrew Blom·Buying Guide

 Is This The Right Move For Your House?

-If you have radiators and an aging oil or gas boiler, this is the first time in a long time that a real heat pump conversion has actually been on the table for you.
-We are one of the few Long Island contractors authorized to install the new Altherma at launch, and we are happy to walk through what it would actually look like in your house, what your stack of incentives lands at, and whether it is the right move for your situation or whether something else makes more sense.
+If you have radiators and an aging oil or gas boiler, this is the first time in a long time that a real oil to electric conversion has actually been on the table for you.
+We are one of the few Long Island contractors authorized to install the new Altherma at launch, and we are happy to walk through what it would actually look like in your house, what the rebate lands at, and whether it is the right move for your situation or whether something else makes more sense.

 If you want the full breakdown of the system itself, we wrote a whole page on it: the Altherma hub covers what is inside the system, how cold weather performance actually plays out here, and what the project looks like start to finish.
-For the broader rebate landscape, rebates and savings has every program we currently see homeowners stacking on a heat pump install in Suffolk County.
+For the broader rebate landscape, rebates and savings has every program that currently applies to a heat pump install in Suffolk County.

 Or just give us a call or text at 631-209-7090.
 We will come look at what you have, run the numbers, and tell you straight whether this is the right swap for your house.
 No pressure, no oversell.
 If a different system would actually serve you better, we will tell you that too.